tetratelabs/tsb-gitops-demo/argo/README.md

 ## Setup ArgoRollout

-ArgoRollout provides multiple options to migrate your existing kubernetes deployment object into Argo's `Rollout` object.
+Argo Rollout provides multiple options to migrate your existing kubernetes deployment object into Argo's `Rollout` object.
 You can either convert an existing k8s deployment object to `Rollout` or you can refer your existing k8s deployment from a `Rollout` object using `workloadRef`.
 We will be following the latter approach in this example.

-In this example we will be doing a canary deployment of `reviews` service to demonstrate `rollout` object configurations and how it is facilitating the traffic shifting to both primary and canary deployment of `reviews` service.
+In this example we will be doing a canary deployment of `reviews` service to demonstrate `Rollout` object configurations and how it is facilitating the traffic shifting to both primary and canary deployment of `reviews` service.

 * Create a `Rollout` resource and refer your existing deployment using `workloadRef`.
-* Make sure selector matchLabels has been configured based on your k8s application deployment manifest.
+* Make sure selector `matchLabels` has been configured based on your k8s application deployment manifest.
-* Configure `Rollout` strategy to use `canary` with subset level traffic splitting.
+* Configure `strategy` as `canary` with subset level traffic splitting.
-* Configure `canaryMetadata` to inject labels and annotations on canary and stable pods.
+* Configure `canaryMetadata` & `stableMetadata` to inject labels and annotations on `canary` and `stable` pods.
+* Please make sure the labels of `canaryMetadata` and `stableMetadata` are consistent with TSB direct mode configurations [here](https://github.com/tetrateio/tsb-gitops-demo/blob/main/argo/tsb/conf.yaml#L157-L165).
-* Configure Istio `virtualService` and `destinationRule` based on TSB configuration.
+* Configure Istio `virtualService` and `destinationRule` under `trafficRouting` based on the TSB direct mode configurations.
-* Once the `Rollout` object is created, it will spin up the required number of pods side-by-side along with the Deployment pods and then you can scale down your existing deployment to `0` by changing the replicas.
+* Once the `Rollout` object is created, it will spin up the required number of pods side-by-side along with the k8s deployment pods.
+* Once all the `Rollout` pods are up and running, you can scale down your existing k8s deployment to `0` by changing the replicas.
-* `Rollout` object won't modify your existing Deployment, Traffic would be shifted to the pods managed by `Rollout` object once the subset is updated in `VirtualService`.
+* `Rollout` object won't modify your existing k8s deployment, Traffic would be shifted to the pods managed by `Rollout` object once the subset is updated in `VirtualService`.

 [rollout.yaml](/argo/rollout/rollout.yaml)